|For Self-Serve PLA Printing: Free.

 Anyone can request a 3D & Wide-Format printing and/or design assistance using the Service Request Form to the right.
 Faculty interested in integrating 3D Printing or Wide-Format printing into their coursework can contact the DiSCO for a consultation and assistance with developing a suitable timetable and workflow, or to request in-class demonstrations.

-- The Print Center will print Wide Format posters and images not associated with an Academic course – so for student organizations, personal use, or St. Olaf Departmental use, please see the Print Center’s page on Wide-Format Printing.
+- The Print Center will print Wide Format posters.
+Please see the Print Center’s page on Wide-Format Printing.

 - Faculty can request in-class demonstrations by contacting DiSCO@stolaf.edu.
 We use the presentation embedded below in these sessions.

-- Staff are unable to edit posters prior to printing, so if you’d like students to meet with our team prior to printing, please let us know and we will coordinate that.
+- Print Center Staff are unable to edit posters prior to printing, so if you’d like your students to meet with our team prior to printing, please let us know and we will coordinate that.

 - Review the presentation below for tips on creating academic posters.